smarthomeNG/plugins/enocean/README.md

 sudo ./smarthome.py -i
 ```

-Then use one of the following learn-in commands, depending on your enocean device:
+Then use one of the following learn-in commands, depending on your EnOcean device:

 ```python
 sh.enocean.send_learn_protocol(id_offset, device)